Cake Mix Hamantaschen

 All you need to add to the cake mix is flour, vegetable oil, eggs, and a little water.
 That’s it!

 Mix together all the ingredients, by hand or with a mixer, until a stiff dough forms.
-No need to refrigerate the dough like my classic recipe; this dough is stiff enough that you can roll it right away.
+If you use a stand mixer, it takes a whopping 3 minutes to bring this dough together.

 Lightly flour your working surface and roll the dough out to 1/8th-inch.
 Use a round cookie cutter to cut the dough into 3-inch circles.
-Place a teaspoon of filling into the center of the dough, then fold (or pinch — I tried both methods to confirm it would work for everyone’s preferences) the sides up into a triangle.
+Place a teaspoon of filling into the center of the dough, then fold or pinch.

 In this day and age, anything goes!
 The traditional filling is poppy, but apricot and prune are also classics.

 For this batch, I used some lemon curd (because I love lemon curd), apple butter (from a random jar that I realized we would never otherwise open), and orange marmalade (leftover from making this Instant Pot Orange Chicken).
-The lemon curd are delicious but the apple butter were the surprise winners in my book.
+The lemon curd is delicious but the apple butter was the surprise winner in my book.
 I even made an extra two dozen to bring to my son’s preschool class!

 Nowadays, if it’s a thick enough filling, people have added it to hamantaschen.
 Brownie batter.
 Nutella.
 Mint chocolate chip.
 Blueberry goat cheese.
 It’s all in there.